 Defence installations on the point date back to the Napoleonic Wars, in 1805.
 When World War One was declared on 4 August 1914, military activity expanded and came to dominate the area.
 Within 12 hours, the village of Kilnsea at the top of the peninsula found itself home to a garrison of more than 500 troops.

-As the war continued further defences were built along Spurn Point.
-These trenches, gun emplacements and other bases were then linked by a narrow gauge railway line.
-A WW1 concrete “Acoustic Mirror” used to detect Zeppelins still stands in a field near Kilnsea.
-Two large circular forts were also built in the Humber estuary; Bull Sand Fort and Haile Sand Fort.defeat Germany than the stalemate on the Western Front.)
-In 1915 the East Riding Yeomanry sailed for Macedonia, but the destination was altered and in November they landed in Egypt.
-They became part of the Western frontier force in Libya before being transferred to Palestine.
+The 1st /1st ERY became part of the Western frontier force in Libya, before being transferred to Palestine in 1917.
 From March until October 1917, they fought the 1st and 3rd battles of Gaza, and in November they advanced into the Judean Hills to cut off Jerusalem from the north.
 At El Mughar in November 1917 the East Riding Yeomanry was involved in one of the last cavalry charges of the British Army.
-The ERY sailed to France in May 1918 and on amalgamation became 102nd (Lincolnshire and East Riding Yeomanry) Bn, The Machine Gun Corps.
+The Machine Gun element of the 1/1st ERY remained in the Middle East for the duration of the war as part of the Machine Gun Corps (Cavalry), whilst the rest of the regiment was transferred to the Western Front in France in May 1918.
+They then became 102nd (Lincolnshire and East Riding Yeomanry) Bn, The Machine Gun Corps.
+There they served as something of a fire fighting force, supporting a number of assaults on German lines in the Cambrai/Valenciennes area until the Armistice in November 1918.
+Most of the ERY were demobilised and sent home within a few months of the end of hostilities.
 After the Great War the Yorkshire Hussars and Dragoons reformed as cavalry regiments, forming the 5th Cavalry Brigade together with the Sherwood Rangers Yeomanry.
-The East Riding Yeomanry reroled to form the 26th Armoured Car Company of the Tank Corps.
+The East Riding Yeomanry rerolled to form the 26th Armoured Car Company of the Tank Corps.

 The 1st Hull Heavy Battery was recruited from Kingston upon Hull.
 It was the first unit of the Royal Garrison Artillery raised for ‘Kitchener’s Army‘ and it went on to serve as a howitzer battery in the East African Campaign and as a siege battery on the Western Front.
 In September 1914, Lord Nunburnholme who was simultaneously raising the ‘Hull Pals’ Brigade (10th–13th Service Battalions of the East Yorkshire Regiment), also raised the 124th (2nd Hull) and 146th (3rd Hull) Heavy Batteries and the 31st (Hull) Divisional Ammunition Column.
 Lord Nunburnholme borrowed Hull City Hall and opened it on 6 September as the Central Hull Recruiting Office for all the units being raised in the city.
 Douglas Boyd, a Hull Corporation employee, was commissioned as Lieutenant and appointed recruiting officer.
 By 15 September, 80 men had been enrolled for the battery, many drawn from the shipbuilding and engineering firms in Hull, while drivers came from the rural villages of the East Riding.
 It reached its full war establishment by mid-December, when it was authorised to recruit an additional depot section to supply reinforcements.

-3,000 men from the East Yorkshire Volunteer Brigade, parade in Hull, December 1915.
-Note the small soldier standing at the front.
 The recruits began training at East Hull Barracks on Holderness Road, performing drill in nearby East Park.
 The men lived at home, and until uniforms arrived the men of 1st Hull Batteryy were distinguished form the other East Riding recruits by wearing a red and blue armband on their civilian clothes.
 The battery’s guns, four Boer war -era 4.7 inch guns, arrived at Kingston Street Station in late October, and the men dragged them through the streets of Hull, first to Wenlock Barracks, then on to East Hull Barracks.

 On 5 November, Captain Williams handed over command and reverted to the RNR (he commanded armed merchant vessels later in the war).
 The new CO was Temporary Captain, John McCracken, who had been an RGA Battery Serjeant-Major with 23 years’ experience at the outbreak of war.
 As part of 11th Division, the battery was formally designated 11th (Hull) Heavy Battery on 1 May 1915, when it established its headquarters outside the city at the former Hedon Racecourse.
 Here the horse teams were lodged in the racing stables and the battery began serious training.
 A typical RGA company was commanded by a major with 6 or so officers, around 10 NCOs and 100 to 200 men.
 The uniform of Garrison Artillery was the same as Field Artillery except that they were more likely to wear trousers instead of boots and breeches.
 On their shoulder straps were the initials of the name of their Division and the number of their company.